zarazaga/ImpatientGIS/Impatient_Ch2.md

 ![](SHOTS2/GraduatedColors2.png)

-Looking carefully at the map, we notice this drawing is not very useful.
-The biggest participant population shows to be in the largest areas of neighborhood- but actually we want to show proportionally how active participants in each neighborhood are, dependent on its area- ie. we'd rather show density of participatoin.
-Find an attribute that gives area.
+Look carefully at the map.
+Neighborhoods have very different areas.
+And the color of the neighborhood depends on the total number of participants.
+The biggest participant population shows to be in the largest areas of neighborhood - this seems rather obvious and probably not very useful.
+Actually it would be more useful to show proportionally how active participants in each neighborhood are, dependent on its area. - ie. we'd rather show density of participation.
+To do that you need to find an attribute that gives area.

-Normalize the total number by dividing by area **Normalization > Shapearea >
+Then normalize the total ELECTNO number by dividing that total by area **Normalization > Shapearea >.**
+*'Normalizing' is a way to calculate this new data-attribute 'on the fly' in order to quickly reveal the data in a way that is useful.*

 **Classification Methods**

-Then test different **Classification Methods** to find one that gives a better spread of colors across the density range.
-The methods are clearly described in the drop-down.
+The choice of classification methods tells the GIS how to divide the resulting range of outcomes into the 5 different color buckets.
+Depending on your data and the story you want to tell, different methods work well in diffrent contexts.
+Standard deviations are best for statistical models, quantile splits the data evenly, and manaul allows one to set the specific limits.
+(Each classification method is clearly described in the drop-down. ) Test each of the different **Classification Methods** to find one that gives the best spread of colors across the density range.

 ![](SHOTS2/ClassificationMethods.png)

 ## 1.6 Map Design

 Visual communication requires careful observation of the relationships between color, scale and ideas: design the layer choices, colors, lables and Classification Method to best communicate the study issue.
+Think about the story that the map is trying to tell, and take control of the messaging.
+Dont let ESRI defaults be in charge.
 Design it your way!

 *Clearly some very active and dense neighborhoods seem to have few council polling sites!
-Maybe Pilton could use a new site?*
+Which neighborhoods could use a new site?
+Maybe Pilton?
+It might be worth doing additional research into the neighborhood as part of the study.*

 ![](SHOTS2/Pilton.png)

 **SAVE** the map for future analysis.

-Rather than normalising the data, by dividing by area on the fly, make a new field that will serve as the count of the 'density' of neighborhood participation.

 ## 3.1 Working with Fields

+A feature layer has a series of attributes.
+These are the columns on the table.
+Normalising was a way to calculate density 'on the fly'.
+But what if one wanted to do additional work using this data set.
+One might want to add a new field.
+Make a new field that gives the 'density' of neighborhood participation.

-In the attribute table, Add a field
+In the attribute table, **Add a field**

 ![](SHOTS2/addField.png)